rkiko/AC_Agulhas_eddy_2021/README.md

 the extended size spectrum

 \
+Fig_Main_v06

+For the carbon budget, I remove the krem of Iversen and shorten the legend captions

+\
 Fig_Main_v07

 I reduce the size of Fig. 4 (bulk POC removal rate, Parr and oxygen consumption